-3.2.1 MEPS Panel 23 Weight Development Process
+3.3.1 MEPS Panel 23 Weight Development Process

-The person-level weight for MEPS Panel 23 was developed using the 2018 full year weight for an individual as a "base" weight for survey participants present in 2018.
-For key, in-scope members who joined an RU sometime in 2019 after being out-of-scope in 2018, the initially assigned person-level weight was the corresponding 2018 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2019 for key, responding persons in-scope on December 31, 2019.
-These control figures were derived by projecting forward the population distribution obtained from the March 2019 CPS to reflect the December 31, 2019 estimated population total (estimated based on Census projections for January 1, 2020).
-Variables used for person-level raking included: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-The final weight for key, responding persons who were not in-scope on December 31, 2019 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 23 was developed using the 2019 full-year weight for an individual as the initially assigned weight for 2019 survey participants present in 2020.
+For key, in-scope members who joined an RU some time in 2020 after being out-of-scope in 2019, the initially assigned person-level weight was the corresponding 2019 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 6 and 7 as well as raking to population control figures for December 2020 for key, responding persons inscope on December 31, 2020.
+These control totals were derived by scaling back the population distribution obtained from the March 2021 CPS to reflect the December 31, 2020 estimated population total (estimated based on Census projections for January 1, 2021).
+Variables used for person-level raking included: education of the reference person (three categories: no degree; high school/GED only or some college; Bachelor's or higher degree); Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+(It may be noted that for confidentiality reasons, the MSA status variables are no longer released for public use.
+This started with the Full-Year 2013 Person-Level Use PUF.)
+The final weight for key, responding persons who were not in-scope on December 31, 2020 but were in-scope earlier in the year was the nonresponseadjusted person weight without raking.